sohinireddy45/RNA-Seq-Pipeline/README.md

 ---
 ## Cross-Species Analysis: Human ↔ Mouse Orthologs

-## **Are the observed gene expression changes in retinoblastoma conserved between human and mouse models?***
+## **Are the observed gene expression changes conserved between human and mouse models?**

-This analysis aims to identify and visualize conserved gene expression changes in retinoblastoma between human and mouse models using ortholog mappings and differential expression analysis.
+This analysis aims to identify and visualize conserved gene expression changes between human and mouse models using ortholog mappings and differential expression analysis.

 ---